yangcao77/odo-fork/docs/IDP-YAML.md

   - `buildImage` renamed to `image` under `spec.tasks`
   - Replace previous memory limit with `kubernetes.requests` and `kubernetes.limits`
   - `image`, `volumeMappings`, `kubernetes`, and `env`, have moved from task to a new `shared.containers` entry, which tasks will reference by name.

+#### Requirements

+1) We have heard that the time it takes for an existing volume to attach to a container can be upwards of several minutes.
+We have not seen this ourselves, but we need to handle this.
+For this reason, we are NOT tearing down on task containers on the completion of the task, and task containers are shared across scenario runs.